How To Escape Your 9-To-5

 #5 Find a mentor or someone who has done it before

 You’re not the first person to try to escape your desk job.
-A study by Upwork found nearly 1 in 3 working Australians are freelancing.
+A study by Upwork found nearly one in three working Australians are freelancing.
 That’s around 4.1 million people, half of which now earn more than what they did in their previous roles.

 You want that too?
-Seek advice from a freelancer on everything – from what they do in an average day, to how they score client work.
+Seek advice from an established freelancer on everything – from what they do in an average day, to how they score client work.
 What you find out may surprise you, excite you, or totally turn you off #freelancelife.

-Ultimately, the fastest way to escape from the 9-5 is to plan your route to freedom.
-Just know, those first few months are going to be rocky.
+Ultimately, the fastest way to escape from the nine-to-five is to plan your route to freedom.
+Just know, those first few months are going to be rocky, and don’t quit without a plan.
 Good luck!

 Amie Hamling is a freelance writer and owner of creative copywriting studio, The Creative Blog Co.
 She lives in Sydney, but plans to move her online business to Asia and live her dream laptop life on the beach.
 Follow her on Instagram @creativeblogco.